prashant-newway/Etl-data-pipeline-pyspark-aws/readme.md

 - SQL and dataframe operations

 # Key Features :
+- A fully end to end ETL data pipeline which closely mimics  to a production environment consisting of aws s3 , pyspark and local mysql database with relatively small dataset
+- usage of spark including connection to mysql db , dataframe creation , schema check , data handling for missing or additional data , partition and joining
+- use of aws s3
 - Implemented JDBC connections to external databases
 - Designed efficient ETL workflow with optimized job execution
 - Orchestrated multiple Spark jobs with FIFO scheduling
 - Complete monitoring through Spark UI
 - Successfully processed 81+ jobs with consistent performance
 - Specific Data marts build for different use cases.
+- Encryption of access keys and other important info.

 # Project Directory Tree